 It all began in the Quetico Provential Park in Ontario, Canada, when five close friends and I were on our "mostly annual" canoe, camp and fishing trip.
 I was in the back of a canoe, with my friend Dave in the front.
 We were fishing on a windy Monday afternoon when I had a seizure (my first ever), passed out, and rolled out of the canoe into the water.
 The life vest kept me afloat.
 Dave was able to rescue me by swimming and pulling me to shore, and he used an emergency whistle that was attached to my life vest to summon the other canoes for help.
 The gang sprang into action and got me back to camp to dry out and get warm.
 Using the satellite phone, they arranged an emergency pickup with our outfitter.
 The crew had to paddle me about 5 miles to meet the boat.
 I was somewhat conscious during all of this, but I remember nothing!
 At a hospital in Duluth, brain scans showed a mass that was most likely a tumor.
 We headed home to the UC Brain Tumor Center, where I had surgery and learned that I had a grade 3, malignant tumor.
 The biopsy confirmed it as an anaplastic oligodendroglioma.
 As fate would have it, my diagnosis preceded by one day the annual Midwest Regional Brain Tumor Conference in Cincinnati.
 I took advantage of the free conference and learned everything I needed to know about my type of tumor and brain tumors in general.
 Following treatment, I am back doing the things I am passionate about -- spending time with my family and volunteering.
 I Walk Ahead for a Brain Tumor Cure not only for myself but also for others who one day find themselves, as I did, in very cold water.

 I'm almost five years out from treatment for an atypical meningioma in my right frontal lobe, and my recent scan is looking good, so I'm ready to run!
 This was my second brain tumor, the only one I remember, but the second nightmare my parents have had to endure.
 At 21 months of age, my expert walking skills declined, and I developed weight loss, listlessness, vomiting and a burning desire to sleep on pillows.
 My CT scan revealed a medulloblastoma, for which I underwent surgery, chemotherapy and radiation.
 I did amazingly well, attending school through college and swimming competitively without a hitch.
 Then, in the summer of 2009, while working on my master's degree in accounting, I started having right-sided headaches that I thought were migraines.
 On Labor Day weekend, I had a terrible headache, became lethargic and vomited continually.
-A skilled and kind ER doctor, after looking at my CT, broke the news to my mom that I had a new tumor, and had me transported to the UC Medical Center, where Dr. Ronald Warnick removed my meningioma (felt to probably have resulted from the necessary radiation I had received as a toddler).
-I was able to return to class several weeks after surgery and to get my accounting diploma that winter.
+A skilled and kind ER doctor, after looking at my CT, broke the news to my mom that I had a new tumor, and had me transported to the UC Medical Center, where their team remove my meningioma.
+I able to return to class several weeks after surgery and to get my accounting diploma that winter.
 After careful review, my doctors decided it was safe and prudent for me to once again undergo radiation therapy, under the direction of Dr. John Breneman.
 I've been feeling great, I exercise regularly, and I have even managed to pass my CPA exams.
 I can't thank the doctors enough for their expertise and compassion in making it possible for me to be a second-time survivor.